 Broadreach combines your thirst for fun and adventure with tangible skill development, real-world educational opportunities and a genuine commitment to service.
 While on program, you’ll earn documented community service hours and even college credits.
 It’s what we call “Earn & Learn,” and it’s what you’ll take home as evidence of your many accomplishments.

-South Africa Ultimate Predators offers 3 animal science college credits through Lesley University.
+South Africa Ultimate Predators offers 3 natural science college credits through Lesley University.
 Additionally, students earn 35 hours of documented community service.

 This course explores the realms of the world’s ultimate predators, both on land and below the ocean’s surface.
 It highlights some of the challenges faced by predators in their daily struggle to find food and the challenges faced with their conservation.
 In Swaziland, students will learn to collect data on shorter game drives and experience Nguni culture by donning traditional Swazi party wraps, learning Swazi words and grinding maize.
 They will also go horseback riding and hiking through the bush and live in traditional beehive huts.
 Students then travel to a large wildlife sanctuary near Kruger National Park to live at a research station.
 While living at a wildlife sanctuary, we work and learn alongside conservationists, researchers and veterinarians as they strive to rescue, rehabilitate and provide sanctuary for Africa’s endangered creatures including giraffes, zebras, rhinos and elephants.
 The program ends when we come face to face with the sleek form of the great white shark, perhaps Earth’s most successful predator, and observing some of the largest predators, the whales in Hermanus, who have come to the area to find a mate.